acousticrobot/web-16/_pages/toki-pona/lesson-04-direct-objects.md

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/direct_objects/janlilulisit.jpg" caption="jan li toki li sitelen" %}

-Now we can really see how this script treats language as spatial, rather than linear.
-In this respect, long compound sentences can prove an organizational challenge, since a string of verbs or direct objects is naturally linear.
+Now we can really see how sitelen sitelen treats language as spatial, rather than linear.
+In this respect, long compound sentences can prove an organizational challenge, since a string of actions or objects separated by _li_ or _e_ become atomic blocks that must be arranged in space.

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/direct_objects/mipalilisona.jpg" caption="mi pali li sona" %}

-A grouping of a couple verbs or direct objects, however, can still be managed quite easily.
-In a sentence with two verbs, the three block structure from above will still work.
+A grouping of a couple actions or objects, however, can still be managed quite easily.
+In a sentence with two actions, the three block structure from above will still work.

 #### four equal sized blocks